One year ago Karl tells me he wants to get the girls into go karting. As their “sport.”

 Of course this story ended in them doing it, or else I would just be talking smack about some dumb conversation where I wrecked the dreams of Karl and our daughters.

 I went down to the first meet to watch them compete.
-Within about 5 minutes of breathing that trackside fresh air, I felt so relaxed and high on life.
+Within about 5 minutes of breathing that trackside petrol fuelled air, I felt so relaxed and high on life.
 At that exact moment I realised why motor sports is so addictive.
 The closer you can get to the exhaust, the better.

-Admittedly, the girls look heart exploding gorgeous kitted out in their fire retardant PPE with helmets that are about one third the size of their body threatening to topple them over any second.
+Admittedly, the girls look heart explodingly gorgeous kitted out in their fire retardant PPE with helmets that are one third the size of their body threatening to topple them over any second.
 Also, watching such miniature people somehow navigate a vehicle around those bends is actually kind of impressive.
 Especially considering I didn’t get my license until I was 22.

 Their sporting pursuits come with a side of weekends spent on the track with cousins, aunties + uncles they idolise; all racing and showing them the ropes.
 They absolutely LOVE it.
 So.
 Despite everything I said above.
 Karl, Caleb, Russell, Helen + co.
 Thanks for bringing this wildness into their lives.